Manandi-96/memory_Game/README.md

 To see a created element on the HTML document we should append it to the parent as a child element.
  We can access the HTML document body using document.body.
 The document.body support the appendChild() method.

+ # Event Listeners
+Common HTML events:

+onclick,
+onchange,
+onmouseover,
+onmouseout,
+onkeydown,
+onkeyup,
+onload.

+We can add event listener method to any DOM object.
+We use addEventListener() method to listen different event types on HTML elements.
+The addEventListener() method takes two arguments, an event listener and a callback function.

+selectedElement.addEventListener('eventlistner', function(e) {
+  // the activity you want to occur after the event will be in here })

+// or

+selectedElement.addEventListener('eventlistner', e => {
+  // the activity you want to occur after the event will be in here })